 Typical comments: "The kids can’t read."
 "The administration is not supportive."
 "The young (old) teachers don’t know anything."
 "In-services are boring, they’re a waste of time."
 "The new program will never work.
 I tried it years ago."
 "Where does it say that in the contract."
 "Do I have to do this."

 Maintenance people spend most of their time coping and hoping that life and work will improve.
 They are good survivors.
 The don’t complain, rationalize, lie or put people down most of the time.
 They cope and survive.
 They hope to win the lottery one day.
 They are primarily concerned with themselves and their own survival, safety, health, and welfare.
 Maintenance people are the hardworking backbone of society.
-The do a lot of wishing (new car, new husband etc.) but because they are maintainers and survivors, they do nothing to rock the boat ("Go with the flow").
+The do a lot of wishing (new car, new husband etc.) but because they are maintainers and survivors, they do nothing to rock the boat ("Go with the flow").3.
+Enhancement behaviors (20%):

 The most vulnerable people on the staff are the maintenance people, the middle 60 percent of the curve.
 They know that they should be enhancing lives, first their own and then those of the people they teach.
 They know that they should work cooperatively with the enhancement people of the staff.
 But at faculty meetings, the protective people stand up and start to shout about the pay, the conditions, the parents, the students, and the crummy administrators.
 The needs of the people with a maintenance behavior to survive are so great that they decide to follow the protectors.
 Because maintainers do not choose, they go through life vacillating, one day deciding to follow the enhancers and the next day deciding to follow the protectors.